Gaynicorn/ID_DRstore/README.md

 - As a buyer, I want to be able to have discounts, so that I can save more money in my spending
 - As a seller, I want to be able to change the price of the item, so I can set it to what I want

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobe XD wireframe as a folder.
+Include the Adobe XD wireframe as a folder.
 You can include the XD share url.
 Links: